What Constitutes Personal Data in B2B?

 I’ve found that there’s a simple way to distinguish which is which.
 It’s all about the targeted recipient…

 If the information is generic, i.e. applies to the company and not a specific individual, then it’s not Personal Data.
 A main switchboard telephone number, for example, is not Personal Data, because it is not specific to a named person.
 Post addressed to the company, or a department / job role within a company again is not Personal Data.
-As for generic emails such as Sales@ or Admin@ well these too, being not addressed to a named individual, do not constitute Personal Data.
+As for generic emails such as [email protected] or [email protected] well these too, being not addressed to a named individual, do not constitute Personal Data.

 However, where a person is named, then it becomes Personal Data.
 For example, post addressed to “Finance Director” is not Personal Data, but if addressed to “Steve Clayton, Finance Director”, it becomes Personal Data.
-Similarly direct telephone lines and mobile phones are seen as being Personal Data as they are usually specific to one named person and personal emails such as Steve@ and Joanne@ are also classed as Personal Data.
+Similarly direct telephone lines and mobile phones are seen as being Personal Data as they are usually specific to one named person and personal emails such as [email protected] and [email protected] are also classed as Personal Data.

 Why Do I Need To Know?